-Visit the west coast and explore different retailers’ strategies and business models while also experiencing local cultural sites.
+Visit the city of London and explore different retailers’ strategies and business models while also experiencing local cultural sites.

 - Students must be attending LIM College from the time of application through the conclusion of the program.